Corona radiata: Structure

 Projection fibers are afferents carrying information to the cerebral cortex, and efferents carrying information away from it.
 The most prominent projection fibers are the corona radiata, which radiate out from the cortex and then come together in the brain stem.
 The projection fibers that make up the corona radiata also radiate out of the brain stem via the internal capsule.
-Cerebral white matter is commonly regarded today as an intricately organized system of fasciculi that facilitate the highest expression of cerebral activity.
+Cerebral white matter is viewed as an intricately organized system of fasciculi that facilitate the highest expression of cerebral activity.

 Function

 Motor pathway

 Evidence from subcortical small infarcts suggests that motor fibers are somatotopically arranged in the human corona radiata.
 Following subtotal brain damage, localization of the corticofugal projection in the corona radiata and internal capsule can assist in evaluating a patient's residual motor capacity and predicting their potential for functional restitution.
 Data suggests that the corona radiata and superior capsular lesions may correlate with more favorable levels of functional recovery.
 Lesions seated inferiorly are likely to correlate with poorer levels of recovery regarding upper limb movement.
 Findings also suggest that motor deficit severity is likely to increase as a lesion occupies progressively more posterior regions of the internal capsule.